google/yggdrasil-decision-forests/documentation/public/docs/faq.md

 tabular data.
 To dive into the mathematics behind them, check out [Google's Decision Forests online class](https://developers.google.com/machine-learning/decision-forests).

-### How can I start using YDF?
+### I want to use YDF.
+Where should I start?

-Start with the YDF Python API in an interactive notebook.
-The Python API is the most comprehensive (alongside the C++ API) and user-friendly.
-Models trained with the C++ API can then be exported to other APIs.
+Start with the YDF Python API in an a Notebook or a Colab.
+The Python API is the most comprehensive (alongside the C++ API) and user-friendly way to use YDF.

+Models trained with one API can be used with other APIs.
 For example, a model trained with the Python API can be exported to C++, Go or JavaScript for serving.
-If you want to incorporate model training into existing software, or if you need to train thousands or millions of models, the C++ API is a good option.

-TensorFlow Decision Forests is a wrapper around YDF using the Keras API.
-Unless you are restricted by an existing pipeline, use the Python API instead.
-All new code should use YDF.

 ### Who and when was YDF created?